Richard II

 The applied background colour for Richard II is 255-0-0 red.

-Applying the colour matching rule set William Shakespare's Plays Rulebook Background Colour results in 319 different colour values.
+Applying the colour matching rule set Rulebook results in 319 different colour values.

 Text and bar colour

-Applying the font colour rule set William Shakespare's Plays Rulebook results in 439 different colour values.
+Applying the font colour rule set Rulebook results in 439 different colour values.

 3569 lines of text were covered with bars.
 On average, each tile contains 6,4 lines of text.